-Civilian service has been a legal option in Finland since 1931.
-An average of about 2,000 young males annually performs a civilian service.
+Civilian service (nonmilitary service) has been a legal alternative to military service in Finland since 1931 and, nowadays, an average of about 2,000 young males complete the service each year.

-Military conscripts may apply for civilian service at call-up or at any time thereafter, including during military service.
-Applying is done by completing a special application form and submitting it to the call-up committee, during the military service to the Commander of the Division, and at other times to either the army regional office or the Lapinjärvi Civil Service Center.
+Military conscripts may apply for civilian service at call-ups or at any time thereafter, including during military service.
+This can be done by filling in a specific application form and submitting it to the call-up committee (during the military service to the Commander of the Division and at other times to either to a regional army office or the Lapinjärvi Civil Service Center).
 A paper application form can be obtained from the above locations and the Union of Conscientious Objectors.

-By signing the application, the applicant declares that his beliefs prevents him from performing military service.
-However, there is no investigation into beliefs during peacetime, so in practice it is just a notice.
-Applications must be dealt with immediately by the authorities, even if the application has been lodged with the military.
+By signing the application, the applicant declares that his beliefs prevent him from performing military service.
+However, there is no investigation of one's beliefs during peacetime so in practice it is just a notice.
+Applications must be dealt with immediately by the authorities even if the application has been lodged with the military.

 Civilian servant may also be exempted on health grounds or on the grounds of being a dual citizen living abroad.